Dear Friends,

 I borrow the term nonobedience from the poet Olga Broumas who uses it to describe an attitude distinct from disobedience.
 Where disobedience resists or acts directly counter to particular norms or rules, nonobedience disregards those rules entirely in favor of self-directed action.
 The act of placing unauthorized books on shelves (sometimes referred to as ‘reverse shoplifting’) might arguably be perceived as specifically disobedient, however the project was intended to be more importantly ‘nonobedient’ in relation to the structure of publishing, cultural institutions, and the commercialization of public space.
 From a political perspective, there are times when disobedience has a particular strategic resonance (as in civil disobedience), and other times when nonobedience can be an aspect of creating alternative structures.

-[This story is an expert from an essay that was originally published in the journal Ethics & the Environment.]
+[This story is an excerpt from an essay that was originally published in the journal Ethics & the Environment.]

 More Free Words Stories